-The field work practice in the first semester would consist of orientation visits, lab sessions for skills training and placement.
+The field work practice in the first semester will consist of orientation programme, lab sessions for skills training, inter-agency meet and concurrent field work for 15 weeks (two days per week).
 In the first semester, the focus of the field work would be the community.
 The students would be placed in communities, service organizations and government agencies working with communities, and in those settings where they can be exposed to the community and community issues.
 The students get a close feel of the community and the community settings, understand the dynamics and issues in the community and become aware of the sensitivities of people while working with them.
-They also get an actual experience of the programmes and projects implemented in the community.
+They also get an actual experience of the programmes and projects implemented in the communities by NGOs and government agencies and the impact that these have on the community.
 They also would interact with the agency personnel and the community members to understand the tension between tradition and change that the communities in the region are likely to experience, and how it is handled.
 They would, with the help of the agency and the field work supervisor, identify an issue and work on it following the principles of community organization.
 The students are expected to be creative and innovative in assisting the agency and community in whatever way possible.